guldkage/Nextcloud-Installer/README.md

 | Caddy            | :x:                 |

 ## Copyright
 You have no right to say that you created this script.
-You may create a fork for this Nextcloud-Installer, but this github must always be linked to.
+You may create a fork for this Nextcloud-Installer.
-Also, do not remove my copyright at the top of the Nextcloud-Installer script.

 ## Support
 No support is offered for this script.